-The Chicago Full-Time Day Program is an intensive format held during the day consisting of 24 semester hours of course work.
+The Full-Time Day Schedule is an intensive format held during the day consisting of 24 semester hours of course work.
 Students complete their certificate requirements in an 18-week session which lasts approximately 4 and 1/2 months.
 Students may begin the fall semester Full-Time Day Schedule in August and the spring semester Full-Time Day Schedule in January.
 Full-Time Day Schedule.

 Admission for Non-Certificate or Non-Degree Seeking Students: Graduates of the Paralegal Studies Program are invited to take additional classes in the program.
 Graduates wishing to do so should contact the Paralegal Studies Program office for registration information.
 All other individuals wishing to take classes in the program must apply to the program and pursue one of the available program options.